-Founded in 1984 by now retired Staff Superintendent Gary Grant, Toronto Crime Stoppers is a partnership between the police, the media and the community that enables concerned members of the public to anonymously provide information on the identity of a criminal or incidents of criminal activity.
+Founded in 1984, Toronto Crime Stoppers is a partnership between the police, the media and the community that enables concerned members of the public to anonymously provide information on the identity of a criminal or incidents of criminal activity.
 All Tips received by Toronto Crime Stoppers are forwarded to the appropriate police agency for investigation.
-Callers are never required to give their name or testify in court and are eligible for a cash reward if their Tips lead to an arrest or a seizure of weapons, drugs or stolen property.
+Crime Stoppers takes information 24 hours a day, 7 days a week.
+Calls are not recorded and Crime Stoppers does not have call display, guaranteeing that your identity remains anonymous and you will never be asked to identify yourself or testify in court.

-The Toronto Police staff assigned to the program bring information about unsolved crimes or wanted persons to the public's attention, analyze, disseminate and monitor the Tips that are received and make recommendations for cash rewards when a case is solved or a suspect arrested.
+The Toronto Police staff assigned to the program bring information about unsolved crimes or wanted persons to the public's attention, analyze, disseminate and monitor the Tips that are received.
 The officers also participate in community events and have a strong presence in our schools bringing important messages to our vulnerable youth.
 Topics include bullying and social media awareness.

 Since inception the program has received 154,771 tips resulting in over 11,250 arrests and 37,875 charges laid with over $64,650,000.00 in property recovered and $333,000,000 in seized narcotics.